 The town's population rose from 1,100 at the beginning of the 19th century to 1,890 in 1861 (see the full transcription of the 1841 census), but then declined to 1,500 by the Second World War.
 An airfield was built at nearby Little Horwood during the war and several residents lost their lives in 1943 when a Wellington bomber crashed on the High Street.
 The town's railway station was closed to passengers in 1968 and the line was reduced to a single track in 1985.

 After the Second World War, the growth of private car ownership made small towns like Winslow attractive to commuters.
 The Elmfields Estate on the north side of the Aylesbury road was developed in the 1960s by the Metropolitan Railway Country Estates Company.
-The 1967 Winslow Plan set a population target of 5,000 and led to the development of the Magpie Estate to the north-west of the town.
+The 1967 Winslow Plan set a population target of 5,000 and led to the development of the Magpie Estate to the north-east of the town.
 The houses and a new primary school were built beyond the line of a bypass, originally proposed by the County Council in 1935, but abandoned in the 1990s.
 Despite proposals to re-open the railway line to Milton Keynes and Oxford, the former railway station was developed for housing, also in the 1990s.
-A site for a new station has been allocated to the west of the Buckingham Road, where the land was allocated for public open space under the 1967 plan.
+A site for a new station has been allocated to the west of the Buckingham Road, where the land was designated as public open space under the 1967 plan.

-Much of Winslow's history can be seen by following the Winslow Trail.
-The full text of Arthur Clear: A Thousand Years of Winslow Life (1888) can also be read on this website.
+The full text of Arthur Clear: A Thousand Years of Winslow Life (1888) can be read on this website.
 We have a full list of Winslow road names and their origins.

 You can search for people on this website by using the index of names.
 If you are looking for someone specific, you are recommended to use the search engine below as well.